aolayeye/Bikesharing_Analytics_With_Tableau/README.md

 - Thursdays between 5pm and 8pm is the peak period for the month of August

 ##### Additional Analysis
-To provide further insight, we may perform the same set of analysis for multiple months which can give a trend for the different months of the year.
+1. To provide further insight, we may perform the same set of analyses for multiple months of the year.
+    - This type of analysis can help determine any pattern or trend to the demand for bike-sharing services for the year.
-Another visualization we may perform is to determine how many start stations are also end stations for the same trip
+2. Another visualization we may perform is determining how many start stations are also end stations for the same trip.
+   - Knowing that a bike trip started and ended in the same location can help illuminate questions around the number of stations required for a specified geographic area.